bhavesh-gulabani/hoobank-landing-page/README.md

 # Hoobank - Landing Page

-Landing page for a Hoobank, modern banking app for your financial needs.
+Landing page for a Hoobank, a modern banking app for your financial needs.

 ## Technology stack